techidaily/site-games-able/source/_posts/chicconsole-compact-modern-twist-on-classic-gaming.md

 * 3DO
 * Arcade titles via MAME, CPS (1, 2, and 3) and Final Burn Alpha

  Further emulation is possible across a wider selection of classic platforms (mostly computers) which rely on the touchscreen for keyboard access.
 Access to these is via RetroArch.
-The experience typically isn’t great here, especially when compared to[devices like the A500 Mini](https://www.makeuseof.com/amiga-a500-mini-review/) , but it’s good enough.
+The experience typically isn’t great here, especially when compared to [devices like the A500 Mini](https://www.makeuseof.com/amiga-a500-mini-review/) , but it’s good enough.

  The Retroid Pocket 3+ also includes Steam Link and GameStream for streaming games from a suitably equipped PC, ScummVM for classic point-and-click adventure titles, and much more to help you enjoy games anywhere.

  Emulation of these platforms is available via the RetroidLauncher interface, which appears upon first launch.
-The Retroid community maintains an[online spreadsheet of tested games](https://docs.google.com/spreadsheets/u/0/d/1Vf7SIS7ecWa%5FJ301h0mb2bxMWBMtKLvcpAFyaa5-LDc/edit?usp=sharing&pli=1) .
+The Retroid community maintains an [online spreadsheet of tested games](https://docs.google.com/spreadsheets/u/0/d/1Vf7SIS7ecWa%5FJ301h0mb2bxMWBMtKLvcpAFyaa5-LDc/edit?usp=sharing&pli=1) .

 ## Console Design and Specification